 Manila

-Visitors to the Philippines cannot avoid using Manila as a starting point for their exploration of the other provinces and islands because most charter flights to the outlying islands leave from the city’s airport.
+Visitors to the Philippines cannot avoid using Manila as a starting point for exploring the other provinces and islands because most charter flights to the outlying islands leave the city’s airport.If you have a long layover or early morning flight, there are plenty of hotels near Manila Airport to choose from.

 Bangkok

 Thailand’s capital is divided by the Chao Phraya River and is nestled in one of the world’s most fertile rice-producing deltas.
-Despite pollution and overcrowding, Bangkok is undoubtedly one of Asia’s most exciting cities, and one of the world’s largest.
+Despite pollution and overcrowding, Bangkok is undoubtedly one of Asia’s most exciting cities and one of the world’s largest.

 Hong Kong